 Evidence of unsustainable fishing in the Great Barrier Reef

-This situation is outlined in a study recently published in the journal Fish and Fisheriesby Maria Byrne, Professor of Marine Biology in the School of Biological Sciences and Deputy Director of One Tree Island Research Station, and lead author Dr Hampus Eriksson, post-doctoral researcher at Stockholm University.
+This situation is outlined in a study recently published in the journal Fish and Fisheries by Maria Byrne, Professor of Marine Biology at the University of Sydney and Deputy Director of One Tree Island Research Station, and lead author Dr Hampus Eriksson, post-doctoral researcher at Stockholm University.

 "Sea cucumbers play a vital role in reef health and our previous research indicates that they may help reduce the harmful impact of ocean acidification on coral growth.
 The viability of their numbers may well be crucial to the condition of coral reef ecosystems."

 "The crown-of-thorns starfish is often singled out as responsible for the decline in the barrier reef.
 This work suggests that overfishing of ecologically important species such as sea cucumbers, may have also contributed to this decline."

 "Until we have a better understanding of levels of sustainable harvest - and the impact this will have on the reef - we recommend introducing precautionary reductions in sea cucumber fishing," said Professor Byrne.
 "Extending the current periods when fishing does not occur is also likely to have positive effects on stock recovery."

 Sea cucumbers are harvested around the world to produce the product 'trepang' or 'beche-de-mer' which is especially popular in China.

 In recent years more than 24 sea cucumber fisheries in tropical nations including nearby Samoa, Papua New Guinea and the Solomon Islands have had their fisheries closed due to overfishing.

 Over 70 percent of tropical sea cucumber fisheries are now considered depleted, fully exploited or over-exploited.

 Overfishing is often blamed on the limited capacity to manage fish stocks in these, often poor, countries.